Comment on page

 Use Diffblue Cover on any CI platform to automatically update your unit tests and catch regressions for every commit - watch this video to learn more.

-CLI option andAllowed JNI prefixes
+CLI option and Allowed JNI prefixes

 section of the IntelliJ Plugin settings.
-[Ref: TG-17102] - Cover now writes tests with
+[Ref: TG-17102]

-for Spring classes whenspring-boot-test
+for Spring classes when spring-boot-test

-is not available.
-[Ref: TG-16457] - Cover now ensures that known-vulnerable Maven dependencies are not downloaded at runtime.
+Cover now ensures that known-vulnerable Maven dependencies are not downloaded at runtime.
 [Ref: TG-17134]

-- Cover now provides improved guidance if
+Cover now provides improved guidance if R008

-(Failed to instantiate class under test) is encountered whilst writing tests.
-[Ref: TG-17231] - CLI: Cover now provides a warning if an empty or malformed custom test inputs file is provided via
+CLI: Cover now provides a warning if an empty or malformed custom test inputs file is provided via DiffblueRules.yml

 .
 [Ref: TG-16982]

-if a test with a single elementCollection
+if a test with a single element Collection

-was written.
-[Ref: TG-17190] - Resolved an issue which, in some circumstances, would cause Cover to fail to activate, or write tests, on MacOS.
+Resolved an issue which, in some circumstances, would cause Cover to fail to activate, or write tests, on MacOS.
 [Ref: TG-16659]

-There is no license linked to your product
+Resolved an issue which caused Cover to report There is no license linked to your product

-, rather than an L016 output code, if the computer's hardware configuration had changed.
-[Ref: TG-16368] - IntelliJ Plugin: Resolved an issue which caused Cover to not show a detailed failure message if it was unable to combine tests it had written with an existing test class.
+IntelliJ Plugin: Resolved an issue which caused Cover to not show a detailed failure message if it was unable to combine tests it had written with an existing test class.
 [Ref: TG-17228]

-classes) tests whilst using the--coverage-reports
+classes) tests whilst using the --coverage-reports

 CLI option.
 [Ref: TG-17291]

-dcover clean --failing
+CLI: The command dcover clean --failing

 does not work on Gradle projects.
-This command is now deprecated anddcover validate
+This command is now deprecated and dcover validate

 should be used instead.
-[Ref: TG-11707] - For multi-module projects,
+[Ref: TG-11707]

-needs to be run in the sub-modules, not from the root module with--working-directory
+needs to be run in the sub-modules, not from the root module with --working-directory

 .
 [Ref: TG-16876]